-Inflatable Rescue Boats or IRB?s, were introduced into Surf Life Saving in the 1970’s as a means of responding to a rescue situation more efficiently.
+Inflatable Rescue Boats or IRBs were introduced into Surf Life Saving in the 1970s to respond more efficiently to rescue situations.

-The IRB is also useful tool in search and rescue, vessel recovery and event supervision of swimmers thanks to its speed, visibility and on board equipment.
+The IRB is also a useful tool in search and rescue, vessel recovery and event supervision of swimmers thanks to its speed, visibility and onboard equipment.

-IRB Racing is a rescue simulation of a real life scenario, testing the skill of the crew in negotiating the through the surf, manoeuvring the craft and adapting to various beach conditions.
+IRB Racing is a rescue simulation of a real-life scenario, testing the skill of the crew in negotiating through the surf, manoeuvring the craft and adapting to various beach conditions.

 As the IRB is the most commonly used piece of rescue equipment, the skills learnt during racing feeds directly back to the skills required during patrol.

-IRB racing consists of 4 events in Male and Female competition.
+IRB racing consists of 4 events in Male and Female competitions.
 These are:

 The minimum requirements to race are to have a: